yuutoy/readability.php/README.md

 - **SubstituteEntities**: default value `false`, disables the `substituteEntities` flag of libxml.
 Will avoid substituting HTML entities.
 Like `&aacute;` to á.
 - **NormalizeEntities**: default value `false`, converts UTF-8 characters to its HTML Entity equivalent.
 Useful to parse HTML with mixed encoding.
 - **OriginalURL**: default value `http://fakehost`, original URL from the article used to fix relative URLs.
+- **KeepClasses**: default value `false`, which removes all `class="..."` attribute values from HTML elements.
+- **Parser**: default value `html5`, which uses HTML5-PHP for parsing.
+Set to 'libxml' to use that instead (not recommended for modern HTML documents).
 - **SummonCthulhu**: default value `false`, remove all `<script>` nodes via regex.
-This is not ideal as it might break things, but might be the only solution to [libxml problems with unescaped javascript](https://github.com/fivefilters/readability.php#known-issues).
-If you're not parsing Javascript tutorials, it's recommended to always set this option as `true`.
+This is not ideal as it might break things, but if you've set the parser to libxml (see above), it might be the only solution to [libxml problems with unescaped javascript](https://github.com/fivefilters/readability.php#known-issues).

 ### Debug log